Autosomal Dominant:

 Polycystic Kidney Disease

-The figure makes it obvious that half of a Hh and hh parent’s kids are susceptible to the mutant characteristic (Hh).
+It is obvious that half of a Hh and hh parent’s kids are susceptible to the mutant characteristic (Hh).
 Punnet squares and pedigree charts are terms used to describe diagrams that display hereditary qualities.
 Another common example of autosomal dominance is polycystic kidney disease.
 In this disorder, multiple cysts develop in the kidneys and reduce their ability to filter waste products from the blood.

 Similar to Huntington’s disease, autosomal dominant polycystic kidney disease (ADPKD) is the product of transmission of the disease from one parent.
 In this case, a single mutated copy of the PKD1 or PKD2 gene causes disease.
 PKD1 appears on chromosome 16.
 PDK2 on chromosome 4.
 A relatively newly discovered gene on chromosome 11 can cause combined polycystic kidney disease and liver disease.
 Similar to HD, some cases of ADPKD result in new mutations.
 Contrary to Huntington’s disease, polycystic kidney disease can also classify as autosomal recessive (ARPKD).